bikachu/Credit-card-management-system-Hadoop-Oozie/README.md

 -------------------
 Each folder contains six files:
-1. static table
+1. static table:

    This file contain the Hive query to build a static table in HIVE.

-2. Dynamic table
+2. Dynamic table:

    This file contain the Hive query to build a dynamic partitioned table from static stable.

-3. workflow
+3. workflow:

    This file contains the jobs information for sqoop job. hive tables etc.

-4. copydata
+4. copydata:

    This is the insert statement to load the data from static table to dynamic table.

-5. coordinator
+5. coordinator:

    This is the file to set the update frequency and running time.

-6. job.properties
+6. job.properties:

    This is the configration for the whole task.